CEF Lead Executives

 CEF LEADERSHIP COUNCIL

-Dr. Mike Witt leads the company’s ESG programs across the business.
-These programs include enterprise-wide business strategies for carbon reduction, resource efficiency and materials management, helping to minimize the company’s environmental impact and advance environmental sustainability across the sectors.
-Mike brings decades of environmental, health, safety and sustainability expertise to rthrop Grumman.
-Most recently, he held a number of key leadership positions with Dow Inc., and led their strategy for carbon reduction, climate change and materials sustainability, and played a key leadership role in building a $1.5B cross value chain global initiative to end plastic waste in the environment.
+Mike leads the company’s environment, health, safety and sustainability (EHS&S) programs across the enterprise.
+These programs include business strategies for employee health and safety, carbon reduction, resource efficiency and materials management, helping to minimize the company’s environmental impact and advance environmental sustainability across the sectors.
+Mike brings decades of EHS&S expertise to Northrop Grumman.
+Most recently, he held several key leadership positions with Dow Inc., and led their strategy for carbon reduction, climate change and materials sustainability, and played a key leadership role in building a $1.5B cross value chain global initiative to end plastic waste in the environment.
 He also represented the chemical industry in negotiations with the United Nations on a new global plastics treaty.
-Mike holds a Ph.D. in Environmental Engineering from Michigan State University, Masters of Business Administration from rthwood University and Bachelors of Civil & Environmental Engineering from the University of Michigan.
+Mike holds a Ph.D. in Environmental Engineering from Michigan State University, Masters of Business Administration from Northwood University and Bachelors of Civil and Environmental Engineering from the University of Michigan.

 Program Manager, Next Generation Environmental Sustainability Goals